You may also like

 Like we said at the top, customer expectations are changing all the time, and your workflows will have to change over time to keep up.
 At the same time, you’ll need to be deliberate and intentional about it, rather than just jumping on the latest technological bandwagon.

-Take AI for instance: There’s little doubt that AI is going to impact delivery (even more than it’s already doing), including in the realm of customer communications.
+Take AI for instance: There’s little doubt that AI is impacting delivery and logistics already, and it has huge potential in the realm of customer communications.
 But it can be challenging to separate fact from fiction in terms of what AI’s actual applications are and how receptive customers will be to some of the proposed use cases.
-Just because you can roll out an AI-powered chatbot on your website, that doesn’t mean your customers want to interact that way.
+AI-powered chatbots can be valuable, but they need to be implemented carefully with an eye towards providing a seamless experience for the customer.
+It should serve to augment a multi-touch, full-lifecycle customer experience, not replace it.

-(Furthermore, just because it’s a shiny new chatbot, that doesn’t mean it’s real AI.)
+And remember: just because it’s a shiny new chatbot, that doesn’t mean it’s real AI.

-That’s why we believe that the future of last mile customer delivery experience is going to be even further integration, greater connectivity, and easier communication across each and every touchpoint.
-This might mean making it easier for drivers and customers to communicate in a useful way, or giving drivers voice-to-text tools for staying connected while they’re on the road.
+That’s why we believe that the future of last mile customer delivery experience is going to be improved integration, greater connectivity, and easier communication across each and every touchpoint.
+This will mean making it easier for drivers and customers to communicate in a useful way, and giving drivers voice-to-text tools for staying connected while they’re on the road.

-Ultimately, as technology advances, it should make these interactions as frictionless as possible for all involved.
-If that means leveraging AI to auto-suggest responses to customer queries, great.
-If that means speeding up the process of connecting the customer to the right human on your team via AI, terrific.
-The trick is to make sure you’re deploying new customer experience tools with a clear idea of the desired outcome.
+AI's role will be to improve that connectivity even further.
+As technology advances, it should make these interactions as frictionless as possible for all involved.
+AI could potentially auto-suggest responses to customer queries, or it could speed up the process of placing an order for delivery.
+The trick is to make sure you’re deploying new customer experience tools with a clear idea of the desired outcome, and an eye towards giving the customer something they actually want.

 The easiest way to do this is stay flexible while working with technology who are experienced and have long track records of prioritizing customer experience.
 When you can leverage the combined wisdom of those who are deeply invested in providing next-generation customer experiences in an effective and connected way, you can set yourself up to keep evolving successfully over time.